Please ensure Javascript is enabled for purposes of website accessibility

 Black Caesar: Oh, you don’t believe in Harlem World?

-Clairin Sajous, Uruapan Charanda Blanco, Sage Honey, Punt e Mes,
+Navèt 1804 Vielli, Uruapan Charanda Blanco, Punt e Mes, Sirene Bianco, cacao, sage, umami

 There may be myriad opinions on the Blaxploitation film genre, ranging from the perception of stereotypical representation of Black people and culture, to highlighting the importance and emergence of Black film that starred and centered Black actors and historical and cultural themes and ideology.
 While opinions may differ, all can agree that the genre created a platform for soul and funk music to become an integral part of the film: the soundtrack.